chipsi44/SeleniumAirflowDocker/README.md

 Run it on the port 8080 and do not forget to run it inside the network with selenium grid.

+## __Does it work__

+* Launch DAG: To start, you need to launch your DAG using the airflow web interface.
+This will trigger the workflow and execute the scraping function defined in your DAG.

+* Verify session creation: Since you are using Selenium for web scraping, you can go to selenium grid.
+Check if the session is created successfully, which will indicate that your scraping function is able to connect to the webpage.

+* Check file creation: Once the DAG is finished executing, you can check if the file created by your scraping function is available.
+Depending on where the file is stored, you can use :
+* *  docker cp monapp-container:/app/dags/data/financeYahoo_dataframe.csv ./data

+* Validate file contents: After accessing the file, you can open it and verify if it contains the data you intended to scrape.
+You can also check the format of the file to ensure it is in the desired format (e.g., CSV, Excel, JSON, etc.).

 # Contributor

 [Cyril Verwimp](https://www.linkedin.com/in/cyril-verwimp-8a0457208/)